mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 >
 > "Life shrinks or expands in proportion to one's courage." - Anais Nin
 >
+> "Everything you want is on the other side of fear." - Jack Canfield

 What we loosely term as **fear** is generally a brain cocktail blended from multiple ingredients: anxiety, shame, guilt, humiliation, embarrassment, regret, uncertainty, helplessness, inexperience, inhibitions, unfamiliarity, vulnerability, apprehension, despair, ego, unhappiness, insecurities, laziness, inertia, mistrust, and many more.
 Yes, and fear itself.